olbrichattila/galleryorganiser/README.md

 ```
 filesplitter --src=./sourcedir --dst=./destinationdir --flat
 ```
-(None, using the overwrite and the flat together will keep the last file copied, without overwrite it keeps the firs one if the file names are matching)
+- Note, using the overwrite and the flat together will keep the last file copied, without overwrite it keeps the firs one if the file names are matching